-Virtual Power Purchase Agreements ("VPPA") embedded derivatives
+Virtual Power Purchase Agreements ("VPPA") embedded derivatives generated.

-Some of the Corporation's Alberta facilities have VPPAs to reduce their exposure to merchant price risk.
-Under the contracts, the facilities receive a fixed price per MWh from the counterparties for the electricity and the associated emissions offset credits generated.
 In return the respective facilities pays the prevailing Alberta Power Pool price per MWh.
 The VPPA agreements comprise embedded derivatives that are measured at fair value and result in either an asset during periods when the projected Alberta power price is forecasted to be lower than the contracted price, or a liability during periods when the Alberta power pool price is forecasted to be higher.